 Your undergraduate degree in psychology can enable you to begin helping others in a rewarding career – whether you're passionate about helping those struggling with addictions, working with children and adolescents, assisting the criminal justice system with forensic psychology, or other compelling avenues.
 If you choose to continue onto an advanced degree, your options can expanded even further.

-“One of the best things about a graduate degree in psychology is that it’s so wide-ranging in its career applications,” said Dr. Barbara Lesniak, associate dean at SNHU.
+“One of the best things about a graduate degree in psychology is that it’s so wide-ranging in its career applications,” said Dr. Barbara Lesniak, executive director of social sciences at SNHU.
 “For example, there are many options in the corporate world, like training and development, management, sales and marketing.
 Virtually any job in which you deal with people and need to know how to relate to them and what influences their behavior will benefit from a graduate degree in psychology.”

 References